Science City Close to Announcing New Site

-Operations at our site on Marion Avenue have ceased.
-The City-owned building is badly in need of repairs, especially to its roof, and City Council has decided to terminate our lease rather than undertake long-discussed plans of transferring the building to us with help for repairs.
-Our experience during our past ten years of operation, when we have welcomed thousands of school classes and about 100,000 visitors, demonstrates our important role in advancing the understanding and appreciation of science in the region.
-It has also reinforced our conviction to rebuild and reopen, bigger and better than ever, so that we can continue our important educational roles in inspiring and entertaining children of all ages.
+Our experience during the past ten years of operation, when welcomed thousands of school classes and about 100,000 visitors, demonstrates our important role in advancing the understanding and appreciation of science in the region and has reinforced our conviction to rebuild and reopen, bigger and better than ever, so that we can continue our important educational mission inspiring and entertaining children of all ages.

 Donations and Electronic Payments